serret-endava/ai-doc-gen/README.md

+# Project Overview

+## Project Title
-# Project Title: AI-Powered Code Analysis and Documentation CLI Tool
+AI-Powered Code Analysis and Documentation CLI Tool

-## Project Overview
+## Purpose and Main Functionality
 This project is a command-line interface (CLI) tool designed to perform asynchronous AI-driven code analysis and documentation generation on software repositories.
-It integrates with external Git repository services such as GitLab and Bitbucket to automate project analysis, generate detailed markdown reports, and create merge requests with analysis results.
+It automates the process of analyzing codebases, generating detailed markdown reports, and creating merge requests with analysis results on GitLab projects.

-### Purpose and Main Functionality
+## Key Features and Capabilities
-- Analyze code repositories asynchronously using AI agents.
+- Asynchronous AI-based code analysis using configurable agents.
-- Generate comprehensive README documentation automatically.
+- README documentation generation with AI assistance.
-- Automate scheduled analysis jobs on GitLab projects with merge request creation.
-- Provide a modular, extensible CLI interface for various code analysis and documentation tasks.

-### Key Features and Capabilities
-- CLI commands for analysis (`analyze`), documentation generation (`document`), and scheduled cronjob analysis (`cronjob analyze`).
-- Asynchronous execution of AI agents for efficient processing.
+- Scheduled cronjob support for automated analysis of GitLab projects.
-- Integration with GitLab and Bitbucket APIs for project discovery, cloning, and merge request management.
+- Integration with GitLab and Bitbucket for repository management.
+- Automated merge request creation with analysis results.
+- Robust retry and error handling mechanisms.
-- Configuration management via Pydantic models and YAML config files.
+- Configurable via CLI flags and YAML configuration files.
-- Structured logging and telemetry with OpenTelemetry and Langfuse.
+- Structured logging and telemetry support.
-- Resilient HTTP client with retry and exponential backoff.

-### Likely Intended Use Cases
+## Likely Intended Use Cases
-- Developers and teams seeking automated insights into codebases.
-- Continuous integration pipelines requiring automated code analysis and documentation.
+- Continuous code quality and architecture analysis in CI/CD pipelines.
+- Automated documentation generation for code repositories.
-- Scheduled maintenance jobs to keep project documentation and analysis up to date.
+- Scheduled repository health checks and analysis in GitLab groups.
-- Organizations using GitLab or Bitbucket for source control and merge request workflows.
+- Integration with GitLab workflows to automate merge requests with AI insights.

 ---

-## Table of Contents
+# Table of Contents

 - [Project Overview](#project-overview)
 - [Architecture](#architecture)